syuja/GreenPlumSetup/expand/Volume.md

 ### Creating and Attaching a Volume:
 Read this Open Stack [reference](http://docs.openstack.org/user-guide/common/cli_manage_volumes.html).
-Especially, read "create a volume" and "Attach the volume to an instance".
+Especially, read "Create a volume" and "Attach the volume to an instance".

 Read [CalcStorage.md](CalcStorage.md) to get an estimate of the needed volume size.